MaibornWolff/dcos-hivemq/README.md

 Note that additional configuration is not possible.
 If you need non-standard configurations, please modify and reupload the extension ZIP to a public URL.

-Extensions will persist during restart and redeploy, but will not be transferred to later created nodes.
+Extensions will persist during restart and redeploy, but will *not* be transferred to nodes created later.

 ### Control Center